 And, the tears are also missing.
-Those warm, confirming drops of real empathy don’t show up for mere politeness.
-They come only to confirm the emotions of that deep and intimate connection.
+Those warm, confirming drops of real empathy don’t show up in mere politeness.
+They come only to confirm the emotions of a deep and intimate connection.
 But, far too often these days, they are not showing up at all.

 "S&N," smile & nod, I think this casual response to the most earth shaking opportunity mankind has ever known breaks my heart more often than any other.
 And, how it must also hurt the heart of a loving God, who so graciously offeres the richness of who He is to our every day and to our every circumstance of life.

 But, here is the bare truth which confronts us at the end of our casual response to that opportunity.
 If, for whatever reason, we miss this beautiful facet of our redemption, we have missed the point of redemption, itself.
 All that Christ has done has simply been to restore this daily divine companionship to mankind.